AcademySoftwareFoundation/MaterialX/documents/Specification/inprog_v1.39/README_v1.39.md

 Additionally, the standard &lt;surfacematerial> material now supports both single- or double-sided surfaces with the addition of a separate `backsurface` input.

-(check??)
-Additionally, a new &lt;surfacematerial_twosided> material has been added, with separate inputs for front and back surfaceshaders, and a boolean "thin_walled" switch.
-Previously, there was a separate &lt;thin_surface> shader to attempt to handle thin-walled double-sided surfaces, but it was difficult to implement in certain shading languages.
-The new mechanism is more closely aligned with current thin-walled shading paradigms.

 **Inheritance and Hints for Typedefs**